I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 Why did I go with Canon?
 When I was younger I had Canon Point and Shoot cameras so I just stuck with the brand.
 I have really liked the Canon brand and will continue to use them for years to come.
 I have heard a lot of great things about other brands too, but I just stuck with what I knew. 🙂

 And yes, you will see above I wrote “x 2”.
-As a wedding photographer especially, it is super important to have two camera bodies.
-I would feel sooo awful if one camera stopped working during a wedding day.
-So if you are getting into weddings, having two camera bodies (and them being the same make and model for consistency) is super important!
+As a photographer, it is super important to have two camera bodies.
+I would feel sooo awful if one camera stopped working during a session.
+So if you are getting into photography, having two camera bodies (and them being the same make and model for consistency) is super important!

 There is a huge difference between the kit lens (the ones that you get with a camera) and the more advance lens.
 A big difference is with the Apture and how wide the lens will go to.
 And in easy terms, that means how bright the photo can be in low light situations, and how cream the background will be.
 There is tons more information about that on the Internet and I can get in to later but today is about the lens I have and why I would use them.
 So here we go.